raffaele-aurucci/Fake-TikTok-Account-Detection/README.md

 Afterwards, we trained different ML models: Support Vector Machine (SVM), K-Nearest-Neighbor (KNN), Logistic Regression, Decision Tree and Random Forest, and then evaluated the algorithm performance under three conditions:
 1. training with default hyperparameters (defined in [Scikit-Learn](https://scikit-learn.org/stable/index.html));
 2. training with hyperparameters tuning using Grid Search and K-Fold Cross Validation;
-3. training with added features to the original dataset after discovering relaxed functional dependencies (RFDs) following the feature engineering strategy proposed in this [research work](https://doi.org/10.1145/3625097).
+3. training using two different feature sets after discovering Relaxed Functional Dependencies (RFDs), following the feature engineering strategy proposed in this [research work](https://doi.org/10.1145/3625097):
+   - Only RFDs: training using only the added features identified through the RFD process, excluding the original dataset features.
+   - Baseline + RFDs: training with the original dataset features along with the added features identified through the RFD process.

 # Experimental Results
 The table below shows the performance of the algorithms after training with the default hyperparameters (see point 1 of the previous section).